scaleway/terraform-provider-scaleway/docs/data-sources/secret_version.md

 ## Arguments reference

-This section lists the arguments that can be provided to the `scaleway_secret_version` data source:
+This section lists the arguments that you can provide to the `scaleway_secret_version` data source to filter and retrieve the desired version:

 - `secret_id` - (Optional) The ID of the secret associated with the secret version.
 Only one of `secret_id` and `secret_name` should be specified.